All Products

 Step 1: Deploy the service

-When deploying an EasyRec model service with the eascmd client, set the Processor type to easyrec-{version}.
-For more information about how to deploy a service by using the client, see Service deployment: EASCMD.
-The following sections provide example service configuration files.
+To deploy an EasyRec model service with eascmd, set Processor type to easyrec-{version}.
+Service deployment: EASCMD covers the full deployment process.
+The following sections provide example configuration files.

 New FeatureGenerator library (fg_mode=normal)

-This example uses the PyOdps3 node type.
-In this mode, you can use the new version of the FeatureGenerator library.
-This library provides a rich set of built-in transformation operators and supports custom operators, complex input types like arrays and maps, and DAG-based feature dependencies.
+This example uses the PyOdps3 node type with the new FeatureGenerator library.
+This library supports built-in and custom transformation operators, complex input types (arrays, maps), and DAG-based feature dependencies.

-The following example uses PAI-FeatureStore to manage feature data.
-Replace the ${fs_project},${fs_model} variables in the script with their actual values.
-For more details, see Step 2: Create and deploy an EAS model service.
+The following example uses PAI-FeatureStore for feature data management.
+Replace ${fs_project},${fs_model} with actual values.
+Step 2: Create and deploy an EAS model service provides the full procedure.

 import json